Mick2nd/Code-Section/README.md

 ### 1.0.4

 - Fixed the bug where resource folder was not recognized.
 Workaround is no longer needed (see Problems 1.).

+### 1.0.5

+- Added a context menu command to insert a template of a *code section*
+- Added a few properties to the code section description:
+  - scale: a scale factor in percent as 80% or absolute font size
+  - spacing: the line spacing, default is 130% of the font size
+  - height: the height of the code section window, may be "auto", "fill", a value in pixels ("400px") or a factor in percent relating to the window height